 When working in cold environments, it can be difficult to accurately estimate how much warmth and insulation are needed based on just the temperature alone.

-There’s a lot of information out there, so understanding the science behind CLOs can help you navigate Thinsulate™ and other cold weather protection liners.
+There’s a lot of information out there, so understanding the science behind CLOs can help you navigate Thinsulate™ and other cold-weather protection liners.

-What is the CLO Rating System?
+What is the CLO rating system?

-This system is used to measure the warmth levels of various materials.
+The CLO system is used to measure the warmth levels of various materials.
 It’s determined based on the insulation levels needed to keep a person at a comfortable level while standing in a 70-degree room at 50 percent humidity.

 Example CLO ratings of garments: